USAJOBS/help-center/working-in-government/unique-hiring-paths/students/faq/pathways-program-employment.md

 tags: [student, recent graduates, pathways]
 ---

-Yes, a job in a Pathways Program may lead to a permanent, competitive service position, contingent upon meeting program requirements and the needs of the federal agency.
+Yes.
+The Pathways Program is part of the excepted service, however it may lead to a permanent, competitive service job if you meet the program requirements and the needs of the hiring agency.

+Your time in the Pathways Program may also convert to the competitive service.
+So, if you worked through the Pathways Program for two years and then moved into a competitive service job, we count the two years towards your competitive service time.